The ASNL board of directors consists of 14 members in the following structure;

 Ms. Goold is an ardent advocate for those affected by ASD, both in Newfoundland and Labrador and in the broader Canadian community.
 She began her advocacy with Canadian Autism Spectrum Disorders Alliance (CASDA) and its Canadian Autism Partnership Project (CAPP).
 Trudy has considerable experience on non-profit committees and boards.
 It includes services as a Member of the Convention Committee of the TCON Promotional Society (Toronto Trek, then Polaris) for 6 years (April 2001-July 2007); as Treasurer of the Women’s Association of Memorial University of Newfoundland for 1 year (June 2012-May 2013); and as the Autistic Representative for Newfoundland and Labrador to the Canadian Autism Partnership Project for just over 1 year (February 2016-March 2017).

-Trudy is a client of ASNL, and has been since August 2011.
+Trudy has availed of ASNL services since 2011.
 She participated in autism awareness events (Connections Q&As, Ask an Autistic, Radio Interview June 19/17) during her time with the organization.
 She hopes that serving on the Board of Directors will allow her provide an autistic perspective on things, help her understanding of the issues that the ASNL must deal with, and increase the impact of her advocacy.

 Mr. Hodder has a B Sc.
 (Hons) in Psychology from Memorial University.
 He has worked for the MUN Writing Centre (Director’s Assistant), as a Student Development Officer at CNA (2007 – 2014), and is currently a Child Management Specialist with Eastern Health, in Marystown.
 Colin and his wife have been members of ASNL since their son, Jake, was diagnosed with ASD in 2012.
 Previously, he was on the Board of Directors for Youtube (the CYN for Clarenville), the Clarenville Public Library Board, and the Clarenville United Church Community Outreach Group.
 Currently he serves on the local board of the Burin Peninsula Autism Parent Support Group, on the Burin Public Library Board, Calvary United Church Outreach Committee, and he is a Beaver Leader with Scouts in Marystown.